 Any non-AUD denominated investments are translated using the spot rate at balance sheet date.
-Non-AUD denominated income is translated at the prevaling spot rate on the date of receipt.
+Non-AUD denominated income is translated at the prevailing spot rate on the date of receipt.

-The table below summarises the fair value of the Fund's monetary financial assets and liabilities, which are denominated in a currency other than the Australian dollar.
+The table below summarises the fair value of the Fund's monetary financial assets and liabilities, which are denominated in all currencies.